 Becoming a Resilient Family

-There’s no question — living with a bleeding disorder can be stressful for everyone in the family.
+Living with a bleeding disorder can be stressful for everyone in the family.
 In today’s busy families, managing every member’s schedule is challenging enough.
 Complicating this is making time for infusion regimens and treating bleeding episodes.

 Families can take some simple steps to help make managing a bleeding disorder less disruptive and less overwhelming.
 Spending time together, involving all family members in treatment, and having a network of family, friends, and support can lessen much of the anxiety families may face when dealing with a bleeding disorder.